 Many chemical substances used in modern society are released into the wastewater and enter treatment plants.
 Of these, discharges of heavy metals are monitored regularly as part of the mandatory screening programmes required in the Swedish EPA's NFS 1990:14 regulations.
 That said, most organic pollutants are not analysed regularly by wastewater treatment plants due to the difficulty and expense involved.
-Sludge and water discharge from nine Swedish wastewater treatment plants are analysed each year as part of the environmental monitoring programme known as the Toxic Substances Coordination Programme, focusing on a large number of environmental pollutants.
+Within the environmental surveillance program "Miljögiftssamordning" sludge and water discharge from nine Swedish wastewater treatment plants analysed each year focusing on a large number of environmental pollutants (naturvardsverket.se).

-The Swedish EPA has a specific screening programme that performs occasional sampling surveys and analyses focused on newly identified environmental pollutants.
+The Swedish EPA has a specific screening programme that performs occasional sampling surveys and analyses focused on newly, potentially hazardous identified environmental pollutants.
 This makes it possible to see the extent to which such substances are present in the environment, what their sources are and whether there is a risk of people being exposed to them.
 This frequently involves sampling sludge and water discharge from wastewater treatment plants, as these collect pollutants from many different sources.
-Screening operations at wastewater treatment plants include screening for pharmaceuticals, microplastics, flame retardants and highly fluorinated substances, known as PFAS substances.
+Screening operations at wastewater treatment plants include screening for pharmaceuticals, micro-plastics, flame retardants and highly fluorinated substances, known as PFAS substances.